35mm Color Film

 at Village Recorders.
 In real life, the engineer/producer of that session was John Haeny, but in the film, Densmore is simply credited as "Engineer" — although Kilmer calls him "Jack" at one point.
 We get a clear shot of Densmore in the studio much later in the film.

-The next familiar face can be spotted in the crowd at the London Fog
+The next familiar face we see in the movie can be spotted in the crowd at the London Fog

 screaming his head off.
-It's none other than longtime Doors producer Paul Rothchild who first saw The Doors at the Whisky à Go Go
+It's longtime Doors producer Paul Rothchild, who first saw The Doors at the Whisky à Go Go

 Between sets at the Fog, while The Doors are confronted by the aforementioned smarmy record producer, two Robby Kriegers suddenly appear on screen.
 One is played by actor Frank Whaley and the other is the genuine article.
 Robby can be seen quickly walking past.
 Blink and you'll miss him.

 The next '60s icon to make an appearance is Eric Burdon of The Animals who tells Ray (Kyle MacLachlan) that they can smell the joint he's smoking all the way upstairs.